-Sponsored people immediately lose use of their uniqname and access to U-M computing services upon the expiry of their sponsorship.
+Sponsored people immediately lose the use of their uniqname and access to U-M computing services upon the expiry of their sponsorship.

 Depending on the sponsorship type, it may or may not be possible to reactivate a deactivated uniqname.